ricky-boebel/yup-capstone/presentation.md

 * What is Yup?
 * Motivation
     * Yup wanted to use analytics to better market their product to schools and parents.
+        * These groups are interested in:
+            * creating more engaged students a.k.a a growth mindset
+            * Ways they can improve their teaching to encourage gm
+                * words
+                * phrases
+                * Prior theories
 * Questions
     * Find the determinants of student outcomes that are presentable in the form of content marketing?
 * EDA